FlowPure: Continuous Normalizing Flows for Adversarial Purification: Preliminaries Related Work

 \textbf{Likelihood maximization.} Likelihood maximization techniques, such as ScoreOpt~\cite{zhang2023scoreopt} and LM~\cite{chen2024RDC}, leverage the fact that diffusion models approximate the score of the data distribution.
 These methods purify adversarial examples by maximizing their likelihood under the learned data distribution.

-\textbf{Adversarial fine-tuning.} Identifying sub-optimal design choices in the design of traditional denoising purification methods, Li et al. recently introduced ~ADBM~\cite{li2025adbmadversarialdiffusionbridge}.
-ADBM aims to enhance the white-box robustness of diffusion-based purification by incorporating adversarial noise during the training of the diffusion model.
-They achieve this by fine-tuning a standard diffusion model with adversarial noise and then applying DiffPure~\cite{diffpure} with their fine-tuned model during inference.
-It should be noted that, while both ADBM and FlowPure can incorporate adversarial noise during training, the former remains a diffusion model relying on a Gaussian forward process, while FlowPure can directly map from arbitrary adversarial distributions.
+\textbf{Adversarial fine-tuning.} By identifying sub-optimal design choices in the design of traditional denoising purification methods, ADBM~\cite{li2025adbmadversarialdiffusionbridge} aims to enhance the white-box robustness by incorporating adversarial noise during the training of the diffusion model.
+This is achieved by fine-tuning a standard diffusion model with adversarial noise and then applying DiffPure~\cite{diffpure} with their fine-tuned model during inference.
+While both ADBM and FlowPure can incorporate adversarial noise during training, the former remains a diffusion model relying on a Gaussian forward process, while FlowPure \emph{can directly map arbitrary adversarial distributions}.

-Despite the apparent effectiveness of diffusion-based purification methods, recent studies have demonstrated that their robustness is frequently overestimated~\cite{lee2023robustevaluationdiffusionbasedadversarial,kang2024diffattack,wang2024diffhammer, lucas2023randomness}.
-Gao et al.~\cite{gao2022limitations} argue that stochastic defenses do not inherently confer robustness; rather, they induce shifts in the input distribution that lead to prediction errors, which may be misinterpreted as improved robustness.
-Furthermore, these defenses exhibit an inherent trade-off between adversarial robustness and the model’s invariance to stochastic transformations.
-As models are optimized to preserve performance under random perturbations, the effectiveness of the defense mechanism correspondingly decreases.